-Nurse Edith Cavell was shot by 16 German soldiers.
+She was shot by 16 German soldiers.
 Her crime?
 Helping the Allied servicemen she was treating escape to safety.

-Here she treated all soldiers who needed help, regardless of their nationality.
+Here, Cavell worked in hospitals treating all soldiers who needed help, regardless of their nationality.
 The Red Cross journal for staff and volunteers reported in November 1915: "She might have saved herself and left Brussels when the Germans entered, but she elected to stay at her post.

 "She remained, and subsequently assisted in nursing the wounded, including Germans themselves."

-Praise from the Prime Minister
+Praise for Edith Cavell from the Prime Minister

 The Prime Minister Herbert Henry Asquith asked: “what year in our history has done more to justify our faith in the manhood and womanhood of our people?